steffan267/Sentiment-Analysis-on-Danish-Social-Media/README.md

 Peter Due Jensen

 We grant permission to any non-commercial use of the software or documents within this repository (excluding everything within the Lexicon folder - as the conents of said folder are subject to a derived license).
-This includes the rights to copy, modify, merge, publish og distribute.
+This includes the rights to copy, modify, merge, publish and distribute.
 Anyone using the contents of this repository are subject to the following condition:

 Accredition of the creators